openstack/kuryr-kubernetes/doc/source/installation/containerized.rst

   kuryr-cni daemonset mounts /var/run, due to necessity of accessing to several sub directories like openvswitch and auxiliary directory for vhostuser configuration and socket files.
-Also when neutron-openvswitch-agent works with datapath_type = netdev configuration option, kuryr-kubernetes has to move vhostuser socket to auxilary directory, that auxiliary directory should be on the same mount point, otherwise connection of this socket will be refused.
+Also when neutron-openvswitch-agent works with datapath_type = netdev configuration option, kuryr-kubernetes has to move vhostuser socket to auxiliary directory, that auxiliary directory should be on the same mount point, otherwise connection of this socket will be refused.
   In case when Open vSwitch keeps vhostuser socket files not in /var/run/openvswitch, openvswitch mount point in cni_ds.yaml and [vhostuser] section in config_map.yml should be changed properly.